 Santísima Trinidad battleship replica, Alicante

-The battleship "Holy Trinity", or in Spanish "Nuestra Señora de la Santísima Trinidad", was launched in 1796 and remained the largest ship in the world until its death.
+The "Holy Trinity" battleship, or completely in Spanish Nuestra Señora de la Santísima Trinidad, was launched in 1796 and remained the largest ship in the world until its demise.

 I will not tell you its history, there is a lot of information about it, I will only remind you that the ship participated in the battle of Trafalgar, surrendered to the British and sank while being towed to England.

 The sailboat in Alicante repeats the legendary ship only in appearance.
 Some places said to be "Santísima Trinidad" was built for filming, but there is no information about the films with the participation of this ship.

 In fact, this floating structure was intended as an entertainment complex.
 In 2006, in Galicia, the old merchant ship received fake sides and deck, and masts were installed there.
 Then the ship was towed to Algeciras, where the fore and aft superstructures were built with appropriate design, rigging was installed, and the interior was equipped.

 Some of the interior rooms repeat the interiors and equipment of a real ship, wax figures represent the members of its crew.
 Here you can see the battery deck with gunners, galley, officers ' and captain's cabins, and the mess hall.
 On Board there is a restaurant and several bars, a disco hall, an exhibition hall.
 Their interiors are decorated in the style of the 18th century.

 The floating mock-up of the warship was transported to Malaga, where it was used for its intended purpose until 2011.
 But the project turned out to be unprofitable - at first, the attendance was high, but the novelty and originality factor did not last long for the local public, and then the economic crisis undermined the tourist flow.